sagewhocodes/YOUR-FIRST-PULL-REQUEST/README.md

 Commit the changes with a suitable commit message :heavy_check_mark: .
 First we need to stage all the changes we made.
 Open the terminal inside the project directory and execute following commands.<br/>
 `git add .`

+Note: Add only useful content while making PR else your account will be flagged by GitHub if too many people reports your PR as Spam.

 The above command stages all the changes, now lets commit it with a suitable message.
 `git commit -m "YOUR_COMMIT_MESSAGE"`